nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

         // An instance of the Adventurer class is an object that will undergo some challenges public class Adventurer
         {
-            // The is an "immutable" property.
+            // This is an "immutable" property.
 It only has a "get".
             // The only place the Name can be set is in the Adventurer constructor
             // Note: the constructor is defined below. public string Name { get; }